Human Resource Functions

-Organisational rewards include all types of rewards, both intrinsic and extrinsic, which are received as a result of employment the organization.
+Organisational rewards include all types of rewards, both intrinsic and extrinsic, which are received as a result of employment by the organization.

 Intrinsic rewards are internal to the individual and are normally derived from involvement in the job.
 Examples are job satisfaction and feelings of accomplishment.

-Extrinsic rewards are mainly controlled and distributed the organization.
+Extrinsic rewards are mainly controlled and distributed by the organization.
 They are more tangible than intrinsic rewards, example: salary/pay, health/medical benefits.